andrewstiefel/andrewstiefel.com/about.md

 permalink: /about/
 ---

-**Hello, my name is Andrew Stiefel.** I’m a digital media strategist in Seattle, Washington.
+**Hello, my name is Andrew Stiefel.** I am a digital content and social media strategist living in Seattle, Washington.

 I trained as a classical musician for 18 years.
 It was hard work, but practicing came easy.
 Marketing concerts did not.
 Along the way I discovered that I really enjoyed the new creative challenge.